OCA/social/mail_tracking_mailgun/README.rst

   domain.
 - `mailgun.api_url`: It should be fine as it is, but it could change in the future.
+- `mailgun.domain`: In case your sending domain is different from the one configured in `mail.catchall.domain`.
 - `mailgun.validation_key`: If you want to be able to check mail address validity you must config this parameter with your account Public Validation Key.